hasancatalgol/hasancatalgol/README.md

 ---
 ## 🛠️ Technologies & Tools
 These are the tools I’ve used to build scalable systems, design data platforms, and solve real-world engineering problems.
-They’re visible, respected, and often show up in job descriptions.

 <p align="left">
   <a href="https://kafka.apache.org/" target="_blank">